Spotify Removes Racist Music In Response To Charlottesville

 In a memo to his staff yesterday, Apple CEO Tim Cook announced his company would donate $2 million and double its employees' donations to human rights groups through Sept.
 30. "As a company, through our actions, our products and our voice, we will always work to ensure that everyone is treated equally and with respect," Cook wrote.

-Examples of tech's circling of the wagons in the midst of a racist storm of philosophical shrapnel abound.
+Examples of tech's stark responses in the midst of a racist storm of philosophical shrapnel abound.
 But the connection between Wide Open Country and Spotify is clear — both are finally saying, "We don't want you here."